ALSETLab/2025-Summer-PowerGrid-Course/docs/05_Registration.md

 ## Application Form
 ### In-Person Participation
 - The number of participants attending "in person" is limited to 20.
 For in-person participation, **priority** will be given to PhD students from Ecole Centrale de Lyon and from the doctoral school ED EEA **up to the 1st of April of 2025**.
-- We have reach the maximum capacity for in-person participation.
+- We have reached the maximum capacity for in-person participation.

 ### On-line Participation
-Please complete the following form to apply to join the course: [here](https://forms.gle/ixjzN9kZqW2tGvmK8).
+- We have reached the maximum capacity for on-line participation registrations.
+You will be informed about selection on May 15, 2025.

 ## Selection Information
 ### In-Person Participation